 What is less surprising is that 74% — almost three-in-four vegans — are female.
 Most vegans are left leaning politically and are not religious.

-So perhaps it comes as no surprise that the typical vegan is female, left learning, non-religious.
+So perhaps it comes as no surprise that the typical vegan is female, left-leaning, non-religious.
 Let’s look at longevity.
 As we have seen, there are many more former vegetarians/vegans than people who currently eat this way.
 The survey suggests that for many, it’s fleeting.
 Only about one-third (34%) maintained the diet for three months or less, and more than half (53%) of former vegetarians/vegans adhered to the diet for less than one year.
 So it appears that people try this lifestyle on for size and for one reason or another, half of them go back to their normal, traditional diet after a year or less.

 If you are thinking that the current vegetarians/vegans might return to their former omni eating ways, only 12% of the current vegetarians/vegans in the survey have been eating this way for less than a year.
 Therefore, 88% of those who claim to be vegetarian/vegan have been so for over a year, presumably many have been eating this way for several years.